 Configure the HTTP method to use GET by changing the HTTP dropdown method in the Other subsection to GET:

-Once the configuration for the CoreWeave Metrics data source is complete, repeat the steps above for the CoreWeave Logs Data Source.
+After the configuration for the CoreWeave Metrics data source is complete, repeat the preceding steps for the CoreWeave Logs data source.
+With both data sources configured, your self-hosted Grafana instance can query CoreWeave metrics and logs.

 Learn more